 - It’s straightforward in that there is only one interest rate/package and you can sort everything in one appointment at HDB, so you don’t have to spend time shopping around.

 HDB loans are often very easy to manage too.
-If you don’t do anything, your monthly repayments will remain the same (assuming the HDB interest rate doesn’t change, like it hasn’t in the last decade).
+If you don’t do anything, your monthly repayments will remain the same (assuming the HDB interest rate doesn’t change from 2.6%, like it hasn’t in the last decade).

 However, interest rates are rising.
-The United States Federal Reserve announced that there are six more rate hikes to be anticipated this year.
+The United States Federal Reserve announced that were six more rate hikes to be anticipated this year.
 This means homeowners may expect to pay higher interest on their mortgages.

 While this may work for those who want minimal management of their home loan, it would mean paying more interest for the mortgage since HDB’s interest rate is currently higher than most banks’.